armoniax/amax.whitepaper/amax.whitepaper-en.md

 Armonia multichain system can be layered as follows:
 <img src="./assets/multichain-layered-arch.png" width=800 />

-In this design, Armonia will provide layer-0 base component to service the transcation routing capability, which means all node software can listen to a common network port for various single chains but the transcation routing component will determine whether or not the arriving transactions will be further processed in the upper layer of the node software.
+In this design, Armonia will provide layer-0 base components to serve the transcation routing capability, which means all node software can acquire information from a common network port for various single chains but only the transcation routing components can determine whether or not the arriving transactions will be further processed in the upper layer of the node software.
 Through this destination chain filtering process, transactions can have one-to-one, one-to-many and one-to-all modes of accessbility to all chains within Armonia network.

-Furthermore, Armonia will also provide layer-0, layer-1 template components and their corresponding SDK such that ecosystem developers can quickly implement a blockchain system by choosing the ready blockchain building blocks with personalized configurations for each chain.
-In so doing, all child chains can easily interact with each other.
+Furthermore, Armonia will provide layer-0, layer-1 template components and their corresponding SDK so that ecosystem developers can quickly implement a blockchain system by choosing the ready blockchain building blocks with personalized configurations for each chain.
+In doing so, all child chains can easily interact with each other.

 ### Multichain transaction routing